-The Model focuses on illustrating disclosure requirements for departments.
-Therefore the Model may not cover all disclosure requirements that might be applicable to non-departmental entities.
+The Model focuses on illustrating disclosure requirements for departments for usual disclosures.
+Therefore, the Model may not cover all disclosure requirements that might be applicable to non-departmental entities that are non-routine in nature.
 In particular, it does not illustrate income tax equivalent entries applicable to entities in the National Tax Equivalent Regime.